russdanner/agi-studio-let-them-eat-cake/README.md

 -Russ

 # Let Them Eat Cake
-Tomorrow Graham must meet with King Edwards for reasons unknown.
-This game takes place the night before.
+Tomorrow Graham must meet with King Edward for reasons unknown.
+This 'fan game' adventure takes place the night before Graham's quest commissioned by King Edward.
-Go on a silly quest in Graham's dreams that prepares him for the adventure that lies ahead in the following days.
+Graham "goes" on a bit of a silly quest that prepares him for the adventure that lies ahead in the following days.

 # To Play the Game
 This is the source code of the game.
 Don't venture further here unless you wish to encounter spoilers.